Services

 We are continually seeking to increase our own knowledge and experience, aiming to share this with the public, in order to bridge the gap between budgie guardians and access to reliable, credible, professionally-informed budgie healthcare advice.

-- Whilst we are not veterinary professionals, we have provision to support basic emergency care needs for budgies.
+- Whilst we are not veterinary professionals ourselves, we have excellent relationships with qualified avian specialists, and have provision to support basic emergency care needs for budgies.
 We have experience with PBFD and FM positive budgies, and access to supportive medication.

 - We have access to an active network of avian rescues across the UK.